MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/cortana-integration.md

 Here are the two ways to think of how Cortana works in your enterprise:

-New experiences for organizations with Cortana in Office 365: Cortana in Office 365 services are designed to meet the security and compliance needs of organizations.
+**New experiences for organizations with Cortana in Office 365**: Cortana in Office 365 services are designed to meet the security and compliance needs of organizations.

 1. This is a new service and is discussed here in this document.